-Figure 4.9 was obtained using SAGE data, further suggesting that the proportion of individuals using savings to pay for health and care expenditure has increased significantly between 2004 and 2010 for all countries excluding South Africa.
+The Figure 4.9 obtained using SAGE data further suggests that the proportion of individuals using savings to pay for health and care expenditure has increased significantly between 2004 and 2010 for all countries excluding South Africa.
 As we discussed in the previous section, a continuous decline in the number of informal carers available in these countries can help explain this trend.
-On the other hand, the borrowing capacity of individuals to pay for health and care expenditures significantly declined for all six countries as reflected in Figure 4.10.
+On the other hand, the borrowing capacity of individuals to pay for health and care expenditure significantly declined for all six countries as reflected in Figure 4.10.
 Using CLHLS data, we observe that there are two main sources of funding for the elderly in China, retirement wages and funding from children/grandchildren.
 Using Figure 4.11, we establish that financial support from children/grandchildren as a main source of funding is steadily declining over time, whereas, on the contrary, the likelihood of retirement wage being a main source of funding shows increasing trend.

-Figure 0.1: Savings used for paying health and care expenditure (WHO 2021)
+Figure 4.9: Saving is used for paying health and care expenditure (WHO 2021).

-Figure 0.2: Pay health and care expenditure by borrowing from various sources (WHO 2021)
+Figure 4.10: Pay health and care expenditure by borrowing from various sources (WHO 2021).

-Figure 0.3: Source of financing - Children vs Retirement Wage (China CLHLS 2021)
+Figure 4.11: Source of financing - Children vs Retirement Wage (China CLHLS 2021).